Current Weather

 Weather Statistics - SECU

-Mariscal Lamar Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 92% of the time.
-Prevailing winds are from the E averaging 5.5 knots.
+Mariscal Lamar Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 92.8% of the time.
+Prevailing winds are from the E averaging 5.5 knots, with gusts recorded up to 200 knots.
 Temperature extremes range from 2°C to 51°C, reflecting significant seasonal variation.
-The best months for VFR flying are March, December, September.
+The best months for VFR flying are April, December, March.

 Wind Analysis